How to Install Xfce on Ubuntu 24.04, 22.04, or 20.04

 Now that you’ve successfully installed the Xfce desktop environment on Ubuntu, it’s time to explore its unique features.
 Upon logging in, you’ll immediately notice several visual changes, including a color scheme and background change.
 Despite its lightweight design, Xfce offers a sleek and modern user interface.

-Updating XFCE and Associated Packages on Ubuntu 22.04 or 20.04
+Updating XFCE and Associated Packages

 The importance of keeping your system updated cannot be overstated.
-Regular updates bring new features, patch security vulnerabilities, and improve overall performance.
+Regular updates bring new features, patch security vulnerabilities, and improve performance.
 The XFCE desktop environment is part of this update cycle.
 To initiate the update, you’ll need to use apt commands.

 First, execute the following command to refresh your package list: